Geography

 Worth 37.
 5% of the GCSE (one 90 minute exam)

-The changing landscapes of the UK (including geology, rivers and glaciation/coasts)
+The changing landscapes of the UK (including geology, rivers and coasts)

 Weather hazards and climate change (including hurricanes and drought)